neovim/neovim/README.md

 Development will happen on the [github organization](https://github.com/neovim), and the code will be split across many repositories, unlike the current vim source tree.

 There will be separate repositories for GUIs, plugins, runtime files (official vimscript) and distributions.
-This will let the editor receive improvements much faster as the patches dont have to go all through a single person for approval.
+This will let the editor receive improvements much faster as the patches don't have to go all through a single person for approval.

 Travis will also be used for continuous integration, so pull requests will be automatically checked.